 top view of vegetable rava upma in a white bowl on a white table with a glass of water, bowl of podi,pickle bowl, coriander and lemon wedge.

-This is a typical breakfast in most South Indian homes and makes an ideal and stress-free option to serve unexpected guests as you can cook a large quantity in IP with the same timer and settings.
+This is a typical breakfast in most South Indian homes and makes an ideal and stress-free option to serve unexpected guests, as you can cook a large quantity in an IP with the same timer and settings.

 Although the cooking time remains the same, IP takes extra time to come to pressure before the timer turns ON.
 IP works out the time based on the quantity in the pot.